-The Company has received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 with the Stock Exchanges.
+The Company has received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as laid down under section 149(6) of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 with the Stock Exchanges.

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The Company proactively keeps its Directors informed of the activities of the Company, its management and operations and provides an overall industry perspective as well as issues being faced by the industry.
-The details of various familiarisation programmes provided to the Directors of the Company is available on the Companys website www.impexferrotech.com.
+The Company proactively keeps its Directors informed of the activities of the Company, its management and operations and provides an overall industry perspective as well as issues being faced by the Industry.
+The familiarisation programmes policy and details of familiarisation programme provided to the Directors of the Company is available on the Companys website www.impexferrotech.com.

 NOMINATION AND REMUNERATION COMMITTEE

 The composition and terms of reference of the Nomination and Remuneration Committee has been furnished in the Corporate Governance Report forming part of this Annual Report.